hpcsc/Sharpenter.BootstrapperLoader/README.md

 `IServiceLocator` is used here to ensure this library is not dependent on any specific IoC container.
 The downside is that your project will need to use an adapter library that implements `CommonServiceLocator` for your DI framework (.e.g. for `Autofac`, it's `Autofac.Extras.CommonServiceLocator`) for this triggering

 When it's called without `IServiceLocator` parameter, it will look for only `Configure()` method (without any parameter) in Bootstrapper classes

-This method is independent from `TriggerConfigureContainer` method above.
-So your project can choose to use one, or the other, or both.